chrismytton/chrismytton.github.io/_posts/2012-12-31-raspberry-pi-hacking.markdown

 title: Raspberry Pi GPIO Hacking
 ---

-I've been playing with my [Raspberry Pi starter kit][0] that I got for Christmas today.
+I've been playing with my [Raspberry Pi starter kit][0] today.
 It comes with a clear plastic case for mounting the Pi onto, but as I've already got a case I'm just using the breadboard and the components that were supplied with the kit.
 As well as the breadboard the kit includes the following components:

 * 12 &times; LEDs (4 each of Red, Yellow and Green)
 * 12 &times; 330&Omega; resistors (for the LEDs)